Fear of investing

 Ok so, there are a couple of things to note.

 Firstly, I’m going to assume that we’re talking about money that you will invest to draw a passive income from.
 What this means is that once you start drawing on it, you’re not going to draw out the whole lot.
-You’ll end up drawing somewhere in the neighbourhood of 3-5% per year, which means if the market did fall, you’d only need access to a small amount of your assets and will leave most of it invested, satisfying the rule of being able to leave your stocks alone to recover.
+You’ll end up drawing somewhere in the neighbourhood of 3-5% per year (as a retirement income stream), which means if the market did fall, you’d only need access to a small amount of your assets and will leave most of it invested, satisfying the rule of being able to leave your stocks alone to recover.

 Secondly, you should not be invested entirely in stocks.
 You should have some portion in safe assets such as bonds, which would give you money to draw down on during stock market declines specifically for the purpose of allowing your stocks to remain invested to recover.